Evolution of central pattern generators for the control of a five-link bipedal walking mechanism

-\textbf{\textit{Five-link planar bipedal walking mechanism.}} It has been recently demonstrated that anthropomorphic mechanisms even without any actuation can stably walk down slopes in three-dimensions, by a controlled release of stored gravitational potential energy \cite{Collins2001}.
-These so-called \emph{passive dynamic walkers} suggested that stable human-like gaits on level ground or upward slopes can be achieved with a smaller number of actuators than previously considered.
-It has been suggested that a five-link mechanism (Fig. \ref{Figure3}), lacking feet and having only four actuators (two for the hips and two for the knees), can be used to produce stable human-like gaits.
-Mechanisms of this type have been used on several occasions to study bipedal walking \cite{Collins2001, Lewis2005} and running \cite{Chevallereau2003}.
+It has been recently demonstrated that anthropomorphic mechanisms even without any actuation can stably walk down slopes in three-dimensions, by a controlled release of stored gravitational potential energy \cite{Collins2001}.
+These so-called \emph{passive dynamic walkers} suggested that bipedal gaits on level ground or upward slopes can be studied with a smaller number of actuators than previously considered.
+These observations fall under the newly developed concept of \emph{morphological computation} \cite{Pfeifer2009}, recognizing the role of mechanics in contributing to some aspects of the control processes involved in locomotion, or movement in general.

-The five-link mechanism is often planar, restricted to run in two dimensions by means of an attached lateral boom \cite{Lewis2005, Chevallereau2003} as is the case in this study.
-This has the advantage of making the physical simulation and mathematical analysis of the gait less complicated.
-It may also be argued that studies with simple planar mechanisms can provide a more direct insight on the fundamental processes involved in bipedal locomotion.
-The five-link implementation in this study, as a physical simulation and constructed hardware, is described in detail in section \ref{ExperimentalSetup}.
+The five-link mechanism (Figure~\ref{FigureModel}), lacking feet and having only four actuators (two for the hips and two for the knees), is one of the simplistic approaches for studying bipedal locomotion.
+This mechanism is often planar, that is, restricted to run in two dimensions by means of an attached lateral boom \cite{Lewis2005,Chevallereau2003}, as is the case in this study.
+This has the advantage of making the physical simulation and mathematical analysis of the gait less complicated, providing insight on some of the central processes that occur in the lateral plane during bipedal locomotion.
+Mechanisms of this type have been used on many occasions to study bipedal walking \cite{Collins2001,Lewis2003,Lewis2005,Komatsu2005,Liu2008} and running \cite{Chevallereau2003}.
+The five-link mechanism that we use in this study as a physics simulation and constructed hardware is comparable with the one used by Lewis et al. \cite{Lewis2005}, and also by Geng, Porr, and W\"{o}rg\"{o}tter \cite{Geng2006} and Pratt et al. \cite{Pratt2001}, in terms of general structure and the arrangement of lateral support.
+The mechanism is described in detail in Section~\ref{ExperimentalSetup}.